glennneiger/duovia-distributed/README.md

 Rather than telling you how this works, we prefer to show you here.
 There is no simpler way of doing distributed parallel programming while maintaining the ability to run and debug locally in Visual Studio.

 First the node host.
-This can be a console app or windows service running on as many computers are you wish.
+This can be a console app or windows service running on as many computers as you wish.
 In fact, for testing your code, you could host a single node in your own application.

 	using System;
 	using System.Configuration;